Who’s Got Your Back?

 Your inner circle can collaborate on ideas.
 Include complimentary services when choosing your inner circle.
 This leads to joint venture opportunities.
 My mastermind clients who are bookkeepers and accounting professionals frequently team up.

 Combining efforts adds value to their clients.
 Plus, this cross referral relationship opens new opportunities for potential clients.
 It’s fun to see my clients make money because they developed a strategic alliance with another mastermind member.

 Every member of your inner circle will know somebody who knows somebody who can help you with your business.
 One of my clients is going to London and was looking for additional speaking opportunities.
 Another client in the mastermind group offered to introduce her to a business associate that can help her get booked to speak during her trip.
 This is an example of how your inner circle is a valuable network.

 It’s about collaboration, not competition.
 Align yourself with a group of entrepreneurs who will happily connect you to others within their sphere of influence.

 You will find the support of your mastermind group not only gives you access to strategic resources, but bolsters your confidence by supporting your efforts.
 Like you, they are also taking risks to expand their impact and influence.

 All the support, tips, tactics, strategies, and collaboration will accelerate your business.
 Your inner circle places you in a win-win situation for your business.
 You’ll get new ideas, new ways of looking at old problems, solutions to burning questions, and you will form strategic alliances.

 Strategically choose your inner circle.
 Follow these recommendations to accelerate your growth while keeping your passion alive.
 Are you tired of doing work for free because you don’t know how to charge for it?
 Discover how to get paid what you are worth and attract clients who understand your value.
-Right NOW claim your FREE GIFT and discover how to create value based pricing.
+Right NOW claim your FREE RESOURCE and discover how to create value based pricing.